prolificinteractive/Yoshi/README.md

 DebugMenu.startWithInvokeEvent(.ShakeMotion, menuItems: [tableViewMenu])
 ```

-## Contributing
+## Contributing to Yoshi

 To report a bug or enhancement request, feel free to file an issue under the respective heading.

 If you wish to contribute to the project, fork this repo and submit a pull request.
+Code contributions should follow the standards specified in the [Prolific Swift Style Guide](https://github.com/prolificinteractive/swift-style-guide).

 ## License